 Traditionally, cell cultures are regularly brought out from the incubator into the laboratory environment to monitor cell culture growth and quality using benchtop instrumentation.
 Fortunately, instrumentation like PHI’s HoloMonitor has recently become available to image and analyze cell cultures from within the cell incubator, eliminating the need to expose cell cultures to the detrimental laboratory environment.

-Cell culture analysis is closely related to pathology and blood cell analysis, which also extensively rely on microscopy.
+Cell culture analysis is closely related to pathology and blood cell analysis, which rely extensively on microscopy.
 Mattias Lundin (Board Member born 1968) is the CEO of Lumito AB.
-Lumito develops innovative digital imaging technology for tissue diagnostics based on laser stimulated nanoparticles.
-Before joining Lumito, Mattias was the vice president of global sales at CellaVision AB— the world-leading provider of digital solutions for medical microscopy in hematology.
+Lumito develops innovative digital imaging technology for tissue diagnostics based on laser-stimulated nanoparticles.
+Before joining Lumito, Mattias was the vice president of global sales at CellaVision AB — the world-leading provider of digital solutions for medical microscopy in hematology.

-Ann Christine Egelberg (Executive Deputy born 1963) is an independent consultant, financial reporting, controlling and accounting services.
+Ann Christine Egelberg (Executive Deputy born 1963) is an independent consultant in financial reporting, controlling and accounting services.